WulfTheGod/AWSVanityService/README.md

 > Converts phone numbers to vanity numbers.
 Stores the best **5** and speaks the top **3** through Amazon Connect.

+## Project Design Decisions

+### Why I built it this way

+**Serverless fits the requirements.** Lambda + DynamoDB + Amazon Connect keeps costs low and scales automatically.
+The 30-day TTL in DynamoDB makes the "store 5, speak 3" pattern simple to implement.

+**Connect constraints shaped the architecture.** Amazon Connect requires STRING_MAP responses (flat key-value pairs with all string values) and manual Lambda registration in the console.
+I restructured the Lambda response to use individual string fields (`top3_0`, `top3_1`, `top3_2`) instead of arrays.

+**Performance over perfection.** A pre-filtered 13k word dictionary with T9 mappings gives fast results within Lambda's deployment limits.
+The original plan was DynamoDB storage, but bundling proved simpler for the demo timeline.

+**Struggles I solved:** Connect failed silently on array responses until I discovered the STRING_MAP requirement; fixed Jest test hangs caused by 0/1 digits triggering infinite loops; resolved CDK bundling conflicts with AWS SDK.

+### Shortcuts I took

+**Bundled dictionary in Lambda code.** The 1.4MB JSON file deploys quickly but requires redeployment for updates.
+Production should use DynamoDB with the full 275k word dataset and query by digit patterns.

+**Broad IAM permissions.** Used AdministratorAccess during development for speed.
+Production needs least-privilege policies scoped to specific DynamoDB tables and Lambda functions.

+**Manual Connect setup.** Contact flow JSON contains instance-specific UUIDs that break portability, so I documented manual steps.
+Better automation would require programmatic flow creation APIs.

+**AI for dictionary filtering only.** Used AI to iterate quickly on word filtering rules due to time constraints.
+All Lambda code, infrastructure, and Connect integration were built manually.

+### What I would do with more time

+**Use the full word database.** Load all 275k words from an-array-of-english-words into DynamoDB instead of the current 13k subset.
+This would give better results and more chances for unique vanity numbers.

+**Add monitoring.** Set up alerts for errors and slow responses so I know when something breaks.

+**Better word matching.** Try combining multiple words or use business-specific dictionaries to make more relevant vanity numbers.

+**Create better error handling.** If the Lambda fails during a call, redirect to a human customer service line, put callers in a queue with hold music, or add an interactive game to keep them busy while waiting.

 ## TL;DR (30 seconds)
 - **Stack**: Lambda + DynamoDB + Amazon Connect (serverless, cheap, fast)
 - **Exact scope**: Store 5 vanity numbers, speak 3; cached by caller with 30-day TTL